moby/moby/docs/project/test-and-docs.md

 4. Enter the URL in your browser.

-    If you are running Boot2Docker, replace the default localhost address (0.0.0.0) with your DOCKERHOST value.
-You can get this value at any time by entering `boot2docker ip` at the command line.
+    If you are using Docker Machine, replace the default localhost address (0.0.0.0) with your DOCKERHOST value.
+You can get this value at any time by entering `docker-machine ip <machine-name>` at the command line.

 5. Once in the documentation, look for the red notice to verify you are seeing the correct build.